-We are so excited to help you plan a dog-friendly elopement!
-A lot of our couples choose to include their dogs as part of their elopement day.
-So we created this blog to share our top tips and recommendations for planning a dog-friendly elopement.
-We know how much your fur babies mean to you.
-So we’re here to make bringing your dog to your elopement a smooth and unforgettable experience.
+I am so excited to help you plan a dog-friendly wedding!
+Some of my couples choose to include their dogs as part of their wedding day.
+So I created this blog to share my top tips and recommendations for planning a dog-friendly wedding.
+I know how much your fur babies mean to you.
+So I’m here to make bringing your dog to your wedding a smooth and unforgettable experience.

 The top priority for a dog-friendly elopement is finding a dog-friendly location!
 Dogs are not allowed on the majority of trails in National Parks and State Parks.
 But no need to worry!
-We have lots of dog-friendly locations that are amazing spots to elope!
-There are lots of National Forest areas where dogs are allowed to explore.
-And we have a handful of our own favorite spots for dog-friendly elopements too.
+Most places in Colorado are National Forest and allow for dogs to hike on trail.
+And I have a handful of my own favorite spots for taking dogs for photos too!

 National Park Dog Rules

-We should mention that dogs are technically allowed in parking lots and other paved areas in a lot of National Parks.
+I should mention that dogs are technically allowed in parking lots and other paved areas in a lot of National Parks.
 But this isn’t usually the elopement experience couples are looking for with their fur babies.
 There are exceptions to this though.
-Ruby Beach is one of our favorite dog-friendly locations within a National Park.
-So be sure to research your location in advance to know what to expect.
+Just be sure to research your location in advance to know what to expect.

-You can also check out our blog post on picking your elopement location for more tips!
+You can also check out my blog post on picking your elopement location for more tips!

 This goes hand in hand with choosing a dog-friendly location!
 You obviously need to have an Airbnb, VRBO, or other accommodation that allows dogs.
 It’s easy to add a filter in your search on Airbnb for dog-friendly accommodations!
-Be sure when you’re looking at a potential cabin to consider if it will work well for your dog.
+Be sure when you’re looking at a potential cabin to consider if it will work well for your dog (you might already be used to doing this).
 Do you need extra space?
 Does it have a fenced yard?
 Is it going to be a loud area where your dog barks at everything?
 Any dog amenities?
 These are things to consider when looking for a dog-friendly cabin!

-We’ve seen quite a few dog-friendly elopements.
-So we know how to make this a smooth process!
-We want to help you include your dog while keeping your day stress-free.
-So here are our favorite dog-friendly elopement tips:
+I have seen quite a few dog-friendly weddings and elopements.
+So I know how to make this a smooth process!
+I want to help you include your dog while keeping your day stress-free.
+So here are my favorite dog-friendly elopement tips:

 - Bring A Dog Caretaker: If your sibling, a friend, or a family member can be in charge of your dog(s), it can really help you stay present in the moment together rather than running around wrangling them in. lol.